Athletics

 Explain how you maintain good health habits, especially during

-training, and how the use of tobacco products, alcohol, and other
+training, and how the use of tobacco products, alcohol, and

-performance in athletic activities.
+your performance in athletic activities.

 c.

-Describe the elements of a nutritious, balanced diet, and explain
+Describe the elements of a nutritious, balanced diet, and

-what you do to maintain a healthy diet.
+explain what you do to maintain a healthy diet.

 3.